8 JULY 2021: Changes to Folic Acid Fortification

 During this transition period, bread that is fortified with folic acid must meet the requirements set out in the New Zealand (Permitted Fortification of Folic Acid in Bread) Food Standard 2012.
 This means that until flour millers begin mandatory folic acid fortification, bread makers may fortify bread with folic acid.

-New Zealand (Permitted Fortification of Folic Acid in Bread) Food Standard 2012 [PDF, 71 KB]
+New Zealand Permitted Fortification of Bread with Folic Acid [PDF, 188 KB]

 Guide to adding folic acid to bread